d2cio/wordpress-woocommerce-nginx-cache-stack/README.md

-# WooCommerce Light stack with NGINX cache, optimized WP Docker image for using with Git.
+# WooCommerce stack with NGINX cache, optimized WP Docker image for using with Git.
 One-click deploy in D2C.io

 ## How to deploy a stack